Select All That Apply To Calcitonin

 • Gastrointestinal Effects: Calcitonin may have some effects on gastric acid secretion and intestinal motility, although these are less pronounced than its effects on bone and kidneys.

 • Central Nervous System Effects: Calcitonin receptors have been found in the brain, suggesting a potential role in regulating appetite, pain, and other central nervous system functions.
-However, the exact nature and significance of these effects are still being investigated.
+That said, the exact nature and significance of these effects are still being investigated.

 Physiological Roles of Calcitonin